Plagued by intrusive thoughts of suicide, my brain seemed determined to kill me.

 One of the premier publishing firms for books, pamphlets, DVDs, and training courses on a variety of topics from drug addiction recovery to Major Depression and PTSD.
 With materials that you won’t find anywhere else.

 The Depression and Bipolar Support Alliance (DBSA) is a self-help organization for patients and their family members.
 The DBSA website provides timely information on major depression, anxiety, and bipolar disorder and explains how doctors screen for these conditions.
-This website also provides information for the newly diagnosed as well as information about recovery steps and ways to help a loved one with depression or with bipolar disorder.
+This website also provides information for the newly diagnosed as well as information about recovery steps and ways to help a loved one with major depression or with bipolar disorder.

 Mental Health America is a leading nonprofit group that supports good mental health for all people.
 On the website, you can access information on mental health topics, depending on ethnic group, career or military, and age group.